 It wasn’t until 1962 that a successful climb was made, headed by famous Austrian mountaineer and Tibetologist Heinrich Harrer – known for climbing the north face of the Eiger, his time teaching the teenage Dalai Lama and the lesser impressive accolade of being a former member of The Nazi Party.

-Climbing Puncak Java is one of the most difficult climbs out of all the Seven Summits and for a multitude of reasons.
-Its sheer isolation in the highlands of Papua presents its own set of obstacles, once including the dodging of violence and kidnapping tribespeople.
+Climbing Puncak Jaya is one of the most difficult climbs out of all the Seven Summits and for a multitude of reasons.
+Its sheer isolation in the highlands of Papua presents its own set of obstacles, once including the dodging of violence and kidnapping by tribespeople.
 On top of this, the steep climb requires the skilled use of rappelling and jumar techniques.

 It’s really no easy feat, so I’d recommend preparing well.